cycle-five/cracktunes/README.md

 - Telemitry
 - Metrics / logging
 - Removed a lot of unescesarry dependencies
+## v0.3.1
+- Fix the requesting user not always displaying

 ...
 ## 1.0.0
 - [ ] RTChris' Demuxer in C++ (for fun)?